selfdriven-foundation/selfdriven-ai/docs/pages/research-the-rising-tank.md

 ## Constructive Actions

-- If you can, speak with your local government representative.
-They may not have the solution, but they need to become more aware of the situation many people are facing, now.
+**Start with yourself**

+Take stock of what's in your bag.
+Write down your fixed obligations and your flexible ones.
+Identify one area of your work or daily life where AI tools could help you move faster or carry less.
+Start there — not with a plan, just with curiosity.

+**Reduce what holds you in place, where you can**

+Not all bags can be lightened quickly, but some can.
+Look at where rigid commitments — financial, professional, or institutional — are limiting your ability to adapt.
+Consider speaking with a financial counsellor about restructuring options.
+Look at whether your skills are tied to a single role or transferable across several.

+**Find others in the same water**

-- Seek out or create a local community group for people in the same situation as you — many are in the same situation.
+You are not navigating this alone.
+Seek out or create a local group — informal is fine — of people thinking through the same challenges.
+The conversation itself is part of building the raft.
+Connect with your local community to find people actively working on these questions together.

+**Build AI literacy, a little at a time**

+You do not need to become a technologist.
+But spending time each week with AI tools — understanding what they can and cannot do — compounds quickly.
+Small, consistent exposure now is the difference between the water being waist-deep or chest-deep when you decide to act.

+**Talk to the people and institutions around you**

+Speak with your local representative — not because they have the answer, but because awareness matters and pressure accumulates.
+Raise the conversation with your family and trusted relationships.
+Many are thinking the same things privately.

+**Go deeper**

-- Read [Constructive Preparation](/research/constructive-preparation) - your mind, finances, family & community.
+Read [Constructive Preparation](https://www.selfdriven.ai/research/constructive-preparation) — a practical framework across your mind, finances, family, and community.

-- Speak to your institutions about support.

-- Most importantly share it with your trusted relationships.

-> You are not alone, we are all in this.
+> You are not alone.
+We are all in this.
+And the raft is still reachable.